AKA What not to buy a child if you want to remain friends with their parents.

 When the big one turned 3 everyone who came to his party bought him craft stuff.
 I am not exaggerating.
 His poor little face as he opened another parcel saying “More crayons Mummy”.
 I am still working through the supplies from that birthday, and I do believe we have enough to keep a pre-school running for a good few years.
 I had to empty my sideboard in the dining room and it became the ‘craft cupboard’.

 I have nothing against crafts.
-I encourage mt children to do drawings.
+In fact I encourage mt children to do drawings and be creative.
 But seriously how many crayons does one kid need?
 (Just a side note, but is it just my kid that always want to do painting when I’ve just cleaned the dining room?
 Not wanting to restrict his creative development I dutifully cover the table with newspaper, get out all the paints and his apron, then he sits there for all of 30 seconds and decides he’s had enough!)
 Please no more craft stuff because one craft cupboard is more than enough to keep this family’s creative juices flowing.

 Who in their right mind buys a kid a whistle?
 Do they not know that said whistle will enter the child’s mouth and stay there until it is surgically removed?
 And it won’t stay there quietly, oh no. Talking will be replaced by whistling.
 Breathing will be replaced by whistling.
 Any sound in general will be replaced by whistling.
 And there are only two types of sounds a whistle can make.